 Yes, you're right.

-Listen, um, good for you.
+Listen, good for you.

-I I look what I'm telling this audience remains the same.
+Look, what I'm telling this audience remains the same.

-Take the sucker seriously.
+Take this sucker seriously.

-And that's what we heard from South African uh medical professionals and people that first picked up on this anyway.
+And that's what we heard from South African medical professionals and people that first picked up on this anyway.

 That's the early indicator.

-Um, but that means a lot more people will be testing positive breakthrough cases or people that didn't get vaccinated.
+But that means a lot more people will be testing positive breakthrough cases or people that didn't get vaccinated.

 Now, but I also add this caveat.